 Th st = Thermal stitch

 Thermal stitch: Insert the hook into the back loop of the indicated stitch and into the parallel loop from the row below.
 Work a single crochet as normal through both of those loops.
-(Refer to video demonstration for more details)
+(Watch the video demonstration below for visual guidance)

 Crochet Pot Holder Pattern:

 Ch 35 (or any number if you like to make it bigger or smaller)